Halonate Side Effects

 Applies to halobetasol topical: topical application cream, topical application ointment

-Along with its needed effects, halobetasol topical (the active ingredient contained in Halonate) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by halobetasol topical (the active ingredient contained in Halonate).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking halobetasol topical:Less common
+You should check with your doctor immediately if any of these side effects occur when taking halobetasol topical:Less common

 - Blisters under the skin

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - thinning of the skin with easy bruising, especially when used on the face or where the skin folds together (e.g. between the fingers)